 Program increment (PI) planning is part of SAFe (Scaled Agile Frameworks).
 It's a regularly scheduled event that occurs with a planning agenda for Agile release train teams to align on a shared mission and vision, and to iterate on the next PI.
-Historically, PI planning is completed in person on whiteboards with A LOT of stickies and red yarn.

 Imagine a team of about 300 PI planners (engineers, scrum masters, release train engineers, Agile coaches, leadership, etc.) from a large Fortune 500 company team.
 Every quarter, hundreds of international colleagues are flown to one location in the United States and grouped into about 25 teams.
 Each team has a scrum master and their own PI planning board.
 The scrum master leads the team to discuss the priorities for the quarter (or given timeframe), the effort required to achieve objectives and any dependencies between working groups, using their planning board as a visual.

 That’s quite a large investment in travel, plus a lot of pressure for scrum masters and their participating PI planners to make the most out of the few days they have together.
 Is this really the best way to maximize results?

 The team in this story realized no, it wasn’t the best way.
 They sought out MURAL's digital workspace to help them create a digital source of truth for their PI planning boards, and then moved over to a fully remote PI Planning methodology.

 They designed a pilot program and partnered with MURAL on custom PI Planning templates and facilitator training.
 The team then flew all colleagues to one location, one last time, for a stress test.